Government Engineering College, Mananthavady: History

 The college was inaugurated in 1999 with an intake of 120 students in Computer Science and Electronics and Communication Engineering.
 A new course on Electrical and Electronics Engineering started in 2010 with intake of 60 students and another course on Mechanical Engineering was started in 2014 with an intake of 60 students.
 The college is affiliated to A P J Abdul Kalam Technological University.
 It is the one and only engineering college in the entire district of Wayanad.

 Courses offered

-There are four full time B.Tech. courses - Computer Science & Engineering with intake of 66 student, Electronics & Communication Engineering with intake of 132 student, Electrical & Electronics Engineering with intake of 66 student and Mechanical Engineering with intake of 66 student, around 1300+ students are studying.
+There are five full time B.Tech. courses - Computer Science & Engineering with intake of 66 student, Electronics & Communication Engineering with intake of 132 student, Electrical & Electronics Engineering with intake of 66 student, Mechanical Engineering with intake of 66 student, and Civil & Environmental Engineering.
+Around 1300+ students are studying.
 There are two M.Tech. courses.
 M.Tech. in Communication Engineering & Signal Processing started in 2011 with intake of 18 students.
 A new M.Tech. course on Computer Science & Engineering with specialization in Networks and Security started in 2014 with intake of another 18 students.
-B.Tech.
-Course in Computer science and engineering, Electronics and communication engineering, Electrical and electronics engineering, Mechanical engineering has been accredited by NBA(National Body of Accreditation).
+B.Tech. courses in Computer Science & Engineering, Electronics & Communication Engineering, Electrical & Electronics Engineering, Mechanical Engineering have been accredited by NBA (National Board of Accreditation).